jtribe/ios-tools/README.md

 Codesigning is handled using the tool `match`, a product of `fastlane`.
 The tool `match` works by creating all of the necessary code signing files needed for development, then syncing them into one private git repository.
 By doing this, all developers on a team can use and access the same profiles and certificates.
 It also includes commands to make updating these files quick and easy.

+Read the [Code Signing Guide](https://codesigning.guide/) for a full overview of what `match` implements.

 #### 1. Create App ID
 To begin, an `App ID` for the project must be created in the iOS Developer Member Centre.
 To do this
 1. Login to the member centre using the teams apple account.